Validity proof of Lazard's method for CAD construction: Conclusion

 Further work could usefully be done in a number of directions.
-It will be interesting to compare experimentally the Brown-McCallum projection \cite{Brown:01} with the Lazard projection.
-It would be worthwhile to try to extend the theory of equational constraints using the Lazard projection.
-Examination of the other ideas suggested in \cite{Lazard:94} could also be fruitful.
+As mentioned and elaborated in \cite{McCallum_Hong:16}, it will be interesting to compare experimentally the Brown-McCallum projection \cite{Brown:01} with the Lazard projection.
+As mentioned above, it would be worthwhile to try to extend the theory of equational constraints, especially the use of propagated constraints, with the Lazard projection.
+Similarly, re-examination of the theory of bi-equational constraints \cite{Brown_McCallum:05, Brown_McCallum:09} in the context of Lazard's projection and valuation may be fruitful.
+Re-visiting ideas for practical improvements suggested in \cite{Lazard:94} could be beneficial.

 Another inportant direction will be to understand the topological and geometric structure of the output of the CAD algorithm.
 This concerns all the methods, not only the Lazard one presented in this paper, see \cite{Lazard:10}.
 To study it will be interesting to use the new ideas proposed in a recent paper on Zariski equisingularity and stratifications \cite{PP15}.